Niushoushan: Buddhism and Chan Culture

 Niushou Mountain has been a famous Buddhist mountain, with over 30 temples from southern dynasty to the Tang Dynasty.
 During the Liang period of southern dynasty, temples flourished in Nanjing.
 Niushou Mountain was core area of Buddhist culture in Nanjing.
-Niushou Mountain, together with Mount Wutai in Shanxi, Mount E’mei in Sichuan, is considered as one of the three famous preaching sites.
+Niushou Mountain, together with Mount Wutai in Shanxi, Mount Emei in Sichuan, is considered as one of the three famous preaching sites.

 Zheng He and Maritime Culture

-Zheng He, the world’s first intercontinental navigator, led seven voyages across the Western Seas over 28 years, crossing the Indian Ocean and visiting more than 30 countries and regions across Southeast Asia, South Asia, West Asia, and East Africa.
+Zheng He, the world's first intercontinental navigator, led seven voyages across the Western Seas over 28 years, crossing the Indian Ocean and visiting more than 30 countries and regions across Southeast Asia, South Asia, West Asia, and East Africa.
 Covering over 100,000 nautical miles, these expeditions established the famed Maritime Silk Road.
-Zheng He’s contributions to Chinese and global maritime history, advancements in ancient navigation technology, promotion of international trade, and fostering of cultural exchange remain unparalleled.
+Zheng He's contributions to Chinese and global maritime history, advancements in ancient navigation technology, promotion of international trade, and fostering of cultural exchange remain unparalleled.

 Zheng He was also a devout Buddhist.
 In the first year of the Yongle era, he became a disciple of the monk Yao Daoyan, receiving the Bodhisattva Precepts and adopting the Dharma name "Fujixiang".
 He dedicated himself to building temples, commissioning Buddhist scriptures, and practicing acts of charity.
 During his voyages, Zheng He made donations to Buddhist temples in the countries he visited.
-In the 10th year of the Yongle era, Zheng He was appointed as the overseer of the construction of the Great Bao’en Temple in Nanjing.
+In the 10th year of the Yongle era, Zheng He was appointed as the overseer of the construction of the Great Bao'en Temple in Nanjing.